-development opportunities

-PERCEPTIONS

-Starts in Year 3 (AY2024) Survey of Faculty/Student Perspectives on No/Low Resources.
+USAGE Starts in Year 1 (AY2022) Number of faculty/staff participating in professional development in No/Low training and education (For more info, see pp. 16-17).
+Number of professional development opportunities Number of professional development opportunities hours offered Number of faculty/staff participating in professional development opportunities Total number of faculty/staff hours spent in professional development opportunities KP PERCEPTIONS Starts in Year 3 (AY2024) Survey of Faculty/Student Perspectives on No/Low Resources.
 (For more info, see p.
-20) Data to reported is still to be determined KPI 7
+20) Data to be reported is still to be determined KP